per1234/ArduinoLang/README.md

 # ArduinoLang

-Converting Wiring and C++ reserved words language to something different than English
+Translating Wiring and C++ reserved words language to something different than English

 ### See this readme in your language